-- John Baddeley, Director, Wake Smith Solicitors (re-elected 2017 having held office since October 2015)
+- John Baddeley, Director, Wake Smith Solicitors (re-elected October 2017)

 John is a Director in the Company and Commercial team and a member of the Management Board of Wake Smith Solicitors Limited.
 He specialises in corporate transactional work advising buyers, sellers and funders.
 John has developed expertise in the licensing of intellectual property, IT contracts, procurement and commercial agreements.

-- Daniel Bates, Chief Executive, Sheffield Theatres and City of Sheffield Theatres Trust (re-elected 2017 having held office since October 2015)
+- Daniel Bates, Chief Executive, Sheffield Theatres and City of Sheffield Theatres Trust (re-elected October 2017)

 Dan joined Sheffield Theatres as Chief Executive in September 2009, in time for the completion of the final stage of the £15.3m refurbishment of the Crucible, which re-opened in February 2010.
 Previously Dan worked as Chief Executive at York Theatre Royal for five years and had a long career at the West Yorkshire Playhouse in Leeds, where he joined the company as a Stage Manager in 1987 and eventually became Executive Director.
 Alongside his work at Sheffield Theatres, Dan is currently a Board member of &Co (the cultural marketing house), a member of Sheffield’s Cultural Consortium and a member of the Creative and Digital Industry Sector Group for Sheffield and South Yorkshire.